dutta-sh/coupon_analysis/README.md

 - people who are traveling to a *non-urgent destination* have higher odds of accepting a coupon
 - the probability is highest for *Coffee House*, *Carry Out* and *Cheap Restaurants*

-## Exploring all coupon types for income abd visit frequency
+## Exploring all coupon types for income and visit frequency
 Not adding the similar plots since they look repetitive.
 However the analysis states:
 - income groups *12500-37499* and *37500-74999* have much higher probability of rejecting a coupon for a Bar
 - the same income groups have a higher chance of accepting a *coffee house* coupon if they visit more frequently in general (1-3, 4-8, >8)